 - Check for any rips in the pillow.
 The last thing you want all the contents to come out and make a mess in the washer.
 If you find any holes do not use the machine.

-- Use gentle scent-free detergent such as Tide Free and Gentle HE Laundry Detergent Liquid (Amazon).
+- Use gentle scent-free detergents such as Tide Free and Gentle HE Laundry Detergent Liquid.
 Or if you prefer pods, then you can use Tide PODS.
 The reason you want to have a scent-free detergent is that you plan to sleep on the pillow all night and breathing a heavy smell may not be a good thing.
-Do not use a laundry detergent which contains bleach or enzymes.
+Do not use a laundry detergent that contains bleach or enzymes.

 - If the pillow has a smell of mold or mildew, then add some vinegar.
 Vinegar kills mold.